aappleton8/OpPermissions/README.md

  - /oplist online - List the online ops
  - /oplist offline - List the offline ops
  - /oprequest &lt;message&gt; - Send a message to the ops
+ - /opcommand add &lt;command&gt; - Block a command
+ - /opcommand remove &lt;command&gt; - Unblock a command
+ - /opcommand check &lt;command&gt; - Check if a command is blocked
+ - /opcommand list - List all the blocked commands

 ## Permissions:
  - oppermissions.* : All below permissions | Default: false